ikaera/Dream-Employee-Tracker/README.md

 AS A business owner
-I WANT to be able to view and manage the departments, roles, and employees in my company SO THAT I can organize and plan my business
+I WANT to be able to view and manage the departments, roles, and employees in my company SO THAT I can organize and plan my business.

 ## Features